AymenSegni/deploy-basic-phhp-app-k8s-helm/README.md

 1. Obtain the application source code
 2. Build the Docker image
 3. Publish the Docker image
-4. Create the Helm Chart
-5. Deploy the example application in Kubernetes
+4. Deploy the example application in Kubernetes

 # Step 1: Obtain The Application Source Code